Spandan2003/Spandan2003.github.io/_pages/home.md

 <!-- <br> -->
 <span style="font-weight:500; font-size: 25px" > Hello there!</span>

-I am an undergraduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/).
-I am currently doing a BTech in Engineering Physics, a very research-oriented branch.
-I am highly interested in Thoreotical Research and cracking tricky problems.<br>
+I am an undergraduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/), currently doing a BTech in Engineering Physics, a very research-oriented branch.
+Love learning new things and using innovative logic to solve stuff.
+At the start of my 2nd year my interests took a gigantic leap from Physics to Thereotical Computer Science and Formal Verification.
+So puttting a lot of efforts and really enjoying studying right now.

-I am doing a Minor in Computer Science.
-I am interested in a vide variety of topics.
-Presently, I am most interested in the area of Formal Verification.
-I have studied Logic and Automata Theory learning multiple logics like FO, MSO, LTL and DFA's and $\omega$-Automata using Büchi Acceptance Condition, and smart use of 2-player games to prove Closure of complement of NFA's.
-I am also learning an algebric approach to Automata Theory using Semigroups, Monoids and Set Theory.
+My Minor is in Computer Science so doing loads of CS courses.
+I am a an avid reader(read Harry Potter series 10 times over) and love watching anime and stuff.
+Playing games and listening to music is my relaxation.
+Mystery and Crime is where I would go if I didn't do Engineering.
+I mean a Detective not you-know-what.

-Here are the links to the [courses](/courses) I have taken and [Projects](/projects) I have done
+Here are the links to the [Courses](/courses) I have taken and [Projects](/projects) I have done.
+You can contact me by clicking on the icons at the top of the page.

+> “I’d rather regret the things I’ve done than regret the things I haven’t done.” —Lucille Ball